The Last of the Famous International Playboys: 2013 reissue

 The single was reissued along with a remastered version of his 1991 album Kill Uncle on 8 April 2013.
 The single was released in three versions, backed by new live Morrissey songs recorded in June 2011 by the BBC.

 The 7-inch single included "People Are the Same Everywhere (BBC live version)" while the CD included "Action Is My Middle Name (BBC live version)".
 "The Kid's a Looker (BBC live version)" was available via digital download.

-On 7 February 2013, it was stated on Morrissey's official website that the single would not feature the album artwork it was initially intended to feature.
-The cover art was to feature a previously unseen 1992 photo of Morrissey and David Bowie appearing together in New York City but Bowie had demanded that the photo not be used by EMI UK.
+On 7 February 2013, it was stated on Morrissey's official website that the single would not feature the album artwork it was intended to feature.
+The cover art was to feature a previously unseen 1992 photo of Morrissey and David Bowie appearing together in New York City, but Bowie had demanded that the photo not be used by EMI UK.
 Instead a photo of Morrissey and Rick Astley, taken backstage at Top of the Pops in 1989, was used in its place.

-Cover versions

-The song was covered in 1994 by the Bent Backed Tulips, otherwise known as alt-pop band Dramarama.
-The version was acoustic, sung and played entirely by John Easdale, Dramarama's singer/songwriter.
-Its release was limited to a 7" vinyl single, and served as the B-side to "Tie Me Down".

-Finnish band Russian Love made a cover version of the song on their fifth album, Gala Brutale, released by Zen Garden in 1996.

-Pop punk band J Church covered the song on their album Nostalgic for Nothing.

-Thrash band Leeway covered the song on The World Still Won't Listen, a compilation of hardcore and punk bands covering The Smiths and Morrissey songs.

-The song is covered by Austin, Texas rock band Gentlemen Rogues on its 2018 EP Fatal Music.